azhou35/AWSMachineLearning/README.md

 The notebooks can be opened through [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
 Amazon SageMaker is a fully managed service for machine learning workflows.
 ## Before You Begin
+two sentences each
+(explain each resource)(this is how you set up and link) "for more info how to create iam user, see.."

 In order to run the modules in the curriculum, you will need:
 * An [AWS Account](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html)